sovrynn/ecdo/4-LOCATION-MAPPING/0-general-heuristics/README.md

 - `land-elevation`: Land elevation.
 - `flood-height`: Predicting how high the ocean displacement will flood.
 - `oldest-cities`: Using old cities as indicators for potential safe areas.
+- `ancient-human-traces`: Ancient traces of humans which potentially denote safe locations.

 ## Additional potential useful heuristics